orchidsoftware/orchid.software/readme.md

 This is the repository for website at [orchid.software](http://orchid.software).

+The docs are auto-generated and each page has an edit button.
+So if you come across any errors, or if you think of anything else that should be included, then please make the changes and submit them as a pull-request.

 ## Contributing

 If you spot any errors, typos or missing information, please submit a pull